When my first child was born, I promised her she wasn’t going to hate her body like I’d hated mine.

 The harder I tried, the more frustrated I got.
 It was hideous.

-The moment really came for me when I walked into the kitchen and found my whip smart girl at the cupboard shoving sweets into her mouth.
+The moment really came for me when I walked into the kitchen and found my whip smart girl at the cupboard shoving sweets (which we rarely had in the house, because I was doing the limit sugar thing) into her mouth.
 The look of guilt and shame and fear on her face sent ice down my veins.
 On her face was everything I’d ever felt about my body and how I ate.

 In that moment, I made a decision – this stops right here.
-I’m not going to let this divine creature go down the same body shame route that I had.
-I’m going to break the cycle.
+I promised this divine creature I wouldn’t let her go down the same body shame route that I had – but she is.
+I need to do something different.
 I’m going to do something different.

-So I went on a mission to find out.
+So I went on a mission to find out what leads to good body confidence and a good relationship with food.

 What I found shocked me.
 The sheer volume of research in this area is astounding.